-If you are coping with a brain tumour diagnosis, you may find it stressful to quit smoking.
+If you are coping with a tumour diagnosis, you may find it stressful to quit smoking.
 However, research tells us that:

-- Not smoking or drinking reduces the risk of other illnesses - Smoking can reduce how well chemotherapy or radiotherapy work - Not smoking can help you to heal more quickly after surgery
+- Non-smokers are likely to have fewer or less severe side-effects during treatment.
+For example, chest infections - Smoking can reduce how well chemotherapy or radiotherapy work - Not smoking can help you to heal better after surgery - Quitting reduces your chance of further illness

-If you would like advice or support on quitting, call the HSE Quit Team on CallSave 1800 201 203 or Freetext QUIT to 50100.
-Ask your nurse or medical social worker about quitting - some hospitals have smoking cessation officers who can help and support you.
+If you would like advice or support on quitting, call the HSE Quit Team on CallSave 1800 201 203, visit www.QUIT.ie or Freetext QUIT to 50100.
+Ask your nurse or medical social worker about quitting - some hospitals have a stop-smoking service, with advisors who can help and support you.